Lac de Pareloup, Salles Curan, 12 410, FranceView on map

 Why stay here ...

-With a scenic setting on the shores of Lake Pareloup, the site is perfect for fishing, watersports and the surrounding hills offer walking and cycling possibilities
+With a scenic setting on the shores of Lake Pareloup, the site is an excellent base to explore the Aveyron region which has a rich culture and history and lots of beautiful villages.

 The site has a multinational, lovely feel and has lots to keep families entertained, from the lakeside beach and swimming pool to a full entertainment programme in peak season.
 The friendly staff, who speak fluent English, are very accommodating.